jackyyy0228/Order-free-Learning-Alleviating-Exposure-Bias-in-Multi-label-Classification/README.md

 # Order-free Learning Alleviating Exposure Bias in Multi-label Classification
 Implementation of "Order-free Learning Alleviating Exposure Bias in Multi-label Classification".

 Feel free to use/modify them, any bug report or improvement suggestion will be appreciated.
-If you find this project helpful for your research, please do consider to cite our paper](#Citation), thanks!
+If you find this project helpful for your research, please do consider to cite [our paper](#Citation), thanks!

 ## Prerequisites